tildelowengrimm/documentation/gpg/smartcard-keygen.md

 Boot up your *secure computer*.
 Turn off any network connections, unplug any non-vital peripherals and check that nobody is watching over your shoulder: it's time to make some keys.

 **A note on entropy.** Really good random numbers are needed to generate keys securely.
-We're not talking *kinda unpredictable*, we're talking about all-natural, organic, shade-grown, entropy.
+We're not talking *kinda unpredictable*, we're talking about all-natural, organic, shade-grown  entropy.
 If you don't have good entropy, someone else might be able to guess your key, and that'd be *really bad*.
 If you have one, now is the time to set up your hardware random number generator.
 If not, you probably don't need to worry: key generation will just take a little longer while your computer gathers entropy.
-If you're using a virtual machine, or another prefab environment you should definitely worry about this
+If you're using a virtual machine, or another prefab environment you should definitely worry about this.

 Okay, grab yourself your favorite terminal.
 Let's get started.